 RDI continues to provide pediatric OT, PT and Speech Therapy for our families with some in-person services, as well as via telehealth.
 New evaluations will be begun via telehealth and then determinations will be made regarding how services can be provided in the safest manner.
 Families are asked to discuss their preferences with the therapist during the evaluation.
 Due to the limited in-person spots some services may been to be started via telehealth until an in-clinic spot becomes available.
 All in-person services will be subject to the latest guidelines from the Ohio Department of Health.

-Therapy sessions are generally carried out in individual treatment spaces that have been thoroughly disinfected before each patient.
+Therapy sessions are carried out in individual treatment spaces that have been thoroughly disinfected before each patient.
 Other precautions that continue to be in place for in-person services are as follows:

 A professional cleaning company cleans and sanitizes the clinic regularly.
 They also supply us with the appropriate cleaning supplies that are necessary to disinfect between patients.

-An I-Wave filter to purify the air and reduce pathogens, allergens, particles was added to the HVAC system.
+An I-Wave filter to purify the air and reduce pathogens, allergens, and particles was added to the HVAC system.

-UV Light Sanitizers are used in each room on a daily basis to reduce harmful bacteria, germs, viruses or allergens.
+UV Light Sanitizers are used in each room on a daily basis to reduce harmful bacteria, germs, viruses, or allergens.